 Many people who get in touch with me have already found NHS Cognitive Behaviour Therapy (CBT) ineffective for their needs.
 This is because CBT encourages people to think their way out of emotional distress.... without looking at what might have happened to cause that distress in the first place.
 Some clients have also been prescribed anti-depressants to cope with life experiences or labelled with a "disorder" to help explain what they are going through....
 This can sometimes bring a sense of relief to those who have grown tired of trying to explain to others how they feel - but it can also define people....
-The sharp increase in prescription drugs in recent years on the back of a non-medical behavioural diagnosis is also worrying.
+The sharp increase in prescription drugs since the 1980s on the back of a non-medical behavioural diagnosis is also worrying in light of side and long-term effects many people are unaware of.

 Although prescription drugs may help people cope with overwhelming feelings.... they will not help anyone understand, manage or overcome cause(s) of anxiety, depression, trauma, relationship difficulties or anything else.
 This is because the vast majority of emotional and behavioural reactions are rooted in life experiences which affect us all in different ways.
-Similarly, there is "no blood test, mouth swab, hair sample, biopsy, spinal tap, x-ray, brain imaging, or any other way to diagnose...." anyone with a disorder.**
+Similarly, there is "no blood test, mouth swab, hair sample, biopsy, spinal tap, x-ray, brain imaging, or any other way to diagnose...." anyone with a disorder (Gunn & Potter, 2015).

 Having survived the impact of complex trauma(s) myself many years ago, I became aware of my own reactions to situations, thoughts, feelings and behaviours.... and despite an academic journey, will always maintain that life experiences taught me far more than years of psycho-social study.
-Nevertheless, I graduated with a BSc. (double) Honours Degree in 2006 and soon afterwards, completed additional counselling training while working as a Personal Coach in an alternative educational provision for troubled young people.... and it was around this time when I first started teaching - working alongside young people considered too challenging for mainstream education.
+Nevertheless, I graduated with a BSc. (double) Honours Degree in 2006 and soon afterwards, completed additional counselling training while working as a Personal Coach in an alternative secondary educational provision for young people with emotional / developmental difficulties.... who were considered too challenging for mainstream education for one reason or another.

-For more information on accredited training courses including how to apply, please click the link below.
+For more information on accredited training courses in Counselling Skills including how to apply, please click the link below.

 ** Borderline Personality Disorder - New Perspectives on a Stigmatizing and Overused Diagnosis